 Fish from the shore or the lakes

 Enjoy the excitment of fishing in a county surrounded by water and renowned for it's fish.
 There are plenty of places to try your hand

 Mount your steed and head for the surf at Perranporth.
 Exhilarating gallops guaranteed on a two hour hack over sand dunes and three miles of golden sand with nearby Reen Manor Riding who cater for novices as well as keen riders.

 Go beachcombing after a storm

 All manner of flotsam and jetsam gets washed in from the ocean.
 Mooring buoys, odd shoes, bottles, you name it.
 Have a competition to see who can find the most unusual thing and help us keep our oceans clean at the same time.

 The South West Coast Path has over 300 miles of spectacular coastline and stunning scenery here in Cornwall.
 The sheer variety of landscapes means that there are plenty of gentle stretches as well as dramatic headlands, steep coastal valleys, sheltered estuaries, busy harbours, intimate coves, moorlands and sandy beaches.

 Head to a medieval castle, a Tudor fort or an opulent Victorian mansion, or delve further back in time by standing in the middle of a prehistoric stone circle or strolling around an Iron Age village.
 Find castles and houses to explore here.

 Make time for art

 Cornwall has been a natural home to inspiration, art and ideas since the early 19th century.
-Whilst the Tate St Ives, the Barbara Hepworth Museum, The Minack Theatre and the Eden Project enjoy the beam of the international spotlight, outstanding local galleries and artists' workshops are everywhere, showcasing Cornwall's vibrant art scene.
+Whilst the Tate St Ives may enjoy the international spotlight, outstanding local galleries and artists' workshops are everywhere, showcasing Cornwall's vibrant art scene.
 See our comprehensive list of all things arty here.